Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 - Dr.Sangetha worked as Asst.
 Proffesor in Department of TIFAC-CORE in Cyber Security at Amrita Vishwa Vidyapeetham,Coimbatore.
 - She is currently working as  Asst.
 Professor at BITS Pilani - WILP Division, Bengaluru.
+- She has done her PhD in Design of Algoritms for path planning of unmanned ground vehicles in uncertain environments.

 welcome maam,over to you!
 ----